Ap3rtur3/vue-event-registry/README.md

 ## Todo

-* More examples, More use cases
-* Typescript definitions
 * More tests
+* More examples / use cases

 ## License